 At this point, everyone in the country was aware that their greatest fear was about to come true, that America’s hand had been forced.
 On Dec 8th, President Roosevelt did indeed announce over the radio that the country was at war.
 He predicted correctly that Dec 7th was a “date which will live in infamy.”
 In indignant tones, he vowed that the “unbounding determination of our people… will gain the inevitable triumph—so help us God.”

-Undoubtedly, the Boydstons were among the millions of nervous listeners to hear this battle cry over their radio.
+Undoubtedly, the Boydstons were among the millions of nervous listeners who heard this battle cry over their radio.
 The only other radio broadcast that the Boydstons could possibly have heard over their radio during the next 50 years that would come close to rivaling the emotion of Pearl Harbor was the assassination of President Kennedy in 1963.

-Between Dec 7 and Dec 8th, the course of American history took a dramatic turn, and this1938 Airline radio, temporarily on display at the Edmond Historical Society and Museum, was not only witness to that day—it was the medium that delivered the message that changed the lives of the Boydstons family forever.
+Between Dec 7 and Dec 8th, the course of American history took a dramatic turn, and this1938 Airline radio, temporarily on display at the Edmond History Museum, was not only witness to that day—it was the medium that delivered the message that changed the lives of the Boydston’s family forever.